ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Tf I should die to-night,
+My friends would look upon my quiet
+face.
+Before they laid it in its final resting
+place,
-eath had left it almost
+And deem that death had left it almost
 lair ;
 And laying snow-white flowers against
 my hair.